 Fixes in this part of your shower may be as simple as sealing up any areas that could allow cold air or moisture to spread or a quick replacement of a showerhead.
 If you need, your local handyman can help you accomplish these repairs fairly quick.

 Your rain gutters and downspouts are a very important part of your home.
-When they’re working properly you probably don’t even thinking about them.
+When they’re working properly you probably don’t even think about them.

 Your home’s gutters are the first line of defense that will protect your home’s siding and foundation from the elements.